cBridges851/tkinter-address-book/README.md

 ## Tech/Framework Used
 As indicated by the name of the repository, this project uses Tkinter, which is a GUI framework in Python.
 This also uses a SQL database to store the contacts.

-This project is on hold at the moment, so I will provide more information on this README when I pick this project up again and it's complete!